Yd1604/Retail-Sales-Analysis/README.md

-# # Retail Sales Analysis Dashboard
+# Retail Sales Analysis Dashboard

 ## Project Overview

-This project analyses retail sales data using SQL and Google BigQuery to identify key business trends, product performance, and regional sales patterns.
-The analysis was conducted to demonstrate data analytics, KPI reporting, and dashboard development skills commonly used in oeprations.
+This project analyses retail sales data using Google BigQuery and Looker Studio to uncover business insights related to product performance, regional sales trends, and profitability.

-## Objectives

-- Analyse sales and profit performance across regions and product categories.
-- Identify top-performing products and revenue drivers.
-- Create KPI-focused dashboards to support business decision-making.
-- Demonstrate end-to-end analytics workflow from data ingestion to reporting.
-- Showcased Top most regions across United kingdom
+The objective was to demonstrate data analysis, SQL querying, KPI reporting, and dashboard development skills commonly used in Data Analyst and Operations Analyst roles.

-## Tools & Technologies
+## Tools Used

-- Google BigQuery (SQL)
+* Google BigQuery
+* SQL
-- Google Looker Studio
+* Looker Studio
-- GitHub
+* GitHub
-- CSV Data Source

-## Analysis Performed

-The following business questions were explored:

-- What is the total sales revenue and profit generated?
+## Key Business Questions

-- Which regions contribute the highest revenue?
+* Which products generate the highest revenue?
-- Which product categories perform best?
+* Which regions perform best?
-- What are the top-selling products?
-- How do sales trends vary over time?
-- What are the top most regions?
+* Which categories contribute the most sales?
+* What is the overall profitability of the business?

 ## Key Insights

+* Laptops were the highest revenue-generating product.
-- Technology products generated the highest overall revenue.
+* Technology products contributed the largest share of sales.
-- Laptop sales were the strongest contributor to total sales.
-- Regional performance varied significantly, highlighting opportunities for targeted business strategies.
-- Sales and profit metrics provided clear visibility into operational performance.
-- Highlighted the Top most regions across United Kingdom.
+* Furniture was the second strongest-performing category.
+* Revenue was concentrated among a small number of high-performing products.

-## Deliverables
+## Dashboard Features

-- Clean retail sales dataset
-- SQL analysis queries
-- KPI dashboard
-- Business insights and recommendations
+* Total Sales KPI
+* Total Profit KPI
+* Total Orders KPI
+* Revenue by Region
+* Revenue by Category
+* Top Products Analysis
+* Profit by Category

 ## Skills Demonstrated

-- SQL Querying
-- Data Aggregation & Analysis
+* Data Analysis
+* SQL Querying
-- KPI Reporting
+* KPI Reporting
-- Dashboard Development
+* Dashboard Development
+* Business Intelligence
-- Data Visualisation
+* Data Visualisation
-- Business Insights Generation
-- Data Storytelling
+* Data Storytelling

-## Dashboard Preview

-The dashboard provides an interactive view of:

-- Total Sales
-- Total Profit
-- Revenue by Region
-- Revenue by Category
-- Top Performing Products
-- Sales Trends
-- Top most regions